Planning

 • Transport and traffic impacts during construction, including oversized vehicles

-• Water impacts, including impacts to surface and groundwater
+• Water impacts, including impacts to surface water, groundwater and soils

 • Hazards, including impacts to human health, dangerous goods and bushfire risk